 Abstract: The performance and longevity of any onsite wastewater treatment system can be adversely affected by regular, sustained hydraulic loading in excess of daily design flow.
 Discussed below are certain design and installation techniques which can prevent onsite systems from being flooded by surface and/or ground water flows.
-Saturated conditions are detrimental to the function of the Enviro-Septic[®] System, which relies on aerobic conditions to perform optimally.
+Saturated conditions are detrimental to the function of the Advanced Enviro-Septic[TM] System, which relies on aerobic conditions to perform optimally.

-Background: During recent inspections of Enviro-Septic® Systems in Indiana, a pattern of common installation errors became apparent.
-While these errors would be detrimental to any onsite system's function, this Technical Bulletin will focus on how these factors impact Enviro-Septic® Systems and how such problems can be corrected and/or avoided in future installations.
-Onsite systems are sized based on the expected amount of effluent they will treat on a daily basis, which is referred to as "daily design flow."
+Background: Onsite systems are sized based on the expected amount of effluent they will treat on a daily basis, which is referred to as "daily design flow."
 It is important to ensure that each system is adequately sized, taking into consideration the actual number of occupants (if this increases flows beyond the daily design flow) and whether the system will be subjected to additional loading from jetted tubs, water softeners, water purifiers, etc. The volumes of water utilized by such fixtures and appliances should be included in design daily flow calculations in order to size a system properly.
 Onsite systems are not designed to handle additional water from roof drains, foundation drains, sump pumps, irrigations systems, gutter systems, etc. Since the water from such systems does not require treatment, it can be safely dispersed in a location where it will not impact the onsite system.

 Common Causes of Excessive Hydraulic Loading: While an onsite system can easily handle isolated, occasional surges in volume either of effluent or storm water runoff, prolonged dosing in excess of what the system was designed to handle can be problematic.
-Some of the more common sources of excess hydraulic loading discovered were the result of drain or gutter systems discharging into or near the treatment field, inadequate perimeter drains, ineffective surface diversion/swale installations, and leaking septic tank connections.
-Recent inspections of Enviro-Septic[®] systems in Daviess County by the Daviess County Health Department, ISDH, Presby Environmental and Environmental Septic Solutions revealed that these were the most common installation errors contributing to hydraulic overloading of onsite systems.

-Also, leaks in the plumbing system can also result in overloading the onsite system and should be repaired immediately.
+Some common sources of excess hydraulic loading are sump pumps, drains or gutters discharging into or near the treatment field; ineffective surface diversion/swale installations; and leaking septic tank connections.
+Leaks in the building's plumbing system can also result in overloading the onsite system and should be repaired immediately.
 Care should also be taken to ensure that the septic tank and all of its connections, access ports, risers, etc. are properly sealed and watertight to prevent ground water from infiltrating and overburdening the system.